Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 threatening enough on the last track that you expect Lloyd to kick

-breaks out, and the two songs designed to cash in on the success of
+break out.
+The two songs designed to cash in on the success of

 "Brother Louie" ("I It Feels Good, Do It" and